Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### textDataPagesPerRequest

 The number of document pages to fetch text-select location data for, per request.
 This is a performance-only property.

 Default value: `200`

-### enableMacroMetadataFetching

-> **Note: UNIMPLEMENTED - DO NOT USE -**

-Gets all PDF MetaData (wordmaps, text select, bookmarks, etc.) in a single request if set to `true`.
-Otherwise each one is fetched via its own server request.

-Default value: `false`

-### macroMetadataFetchingBatchSize

-> **Note: UNIMPLEMENTED - DO NOT USE -**

-The number of pages to fetch ALL PDF metadata for per request.

-Requires `enableMacroMetadataFetching` to be set to `true`, or otherwise does nothing.

-Default value: `200`